procrastinate-org/procrastinate/docs/glossary.rst

     Queueing Lock
         When configuring a job using `Task.configure` you can attach a queueing lock to the job.
 No two jobs with the same queueing lock can be waiting in the queue.
-        And `Task.defer` will raise an `AlreadyEnqueued` exception if there already is a job waiting in the queue with the same queueing lock.

 .. _PostgreSQL Schema documentation: https://www.postgresql.org/docs/current/ddl-schemas.html